 If you’re seeking a UAE government approved trading app that’s beginner-friendly and locally rooted, Sarwa might be your best bet.

 On the downside, this is a relatively young company, with a short track record.
-If you’re an advanced investor, Trading 212 or IBKR might be best.
+If you’re an advanced investor, IBKR might be best.

 How to choose the best trading app in the UAE